 Rider Profile - Josh Hayes #4

-Once again in 2016, “Mr. Four-Time” Josh Hayes came oh-so-close to getting “one for the thumb” with his fifth AMA Superbike Championship.
-Josh finished the season just six points behind his teammate Cameron Beaubier, and it came down to the final race of the season at New Jersey Motorsports Park to decide it all.
+In 2016, the four-time AMA Superbike Champion came oh-so-close to winning his fifth Superbike championship.
+Josh finished the season just six points behind his teammate, Cameron Beaubier, and it came down to the final race of the season at New Jersey Motorsports Park to decide it all.

-In 2015, aboard his brand-new #1 Monster Energy/Graves/Yamaha YZF-R1, Josh notched 10 Superbike wins during MotoAmerica’s inaugural season.
-He also reached the podium in 16 out of 18 races and earned 5 pole positions.
-With gaudy stats like that, you’d think that “The Mississippi Madman” would’ve won his fifth AMA Superbike title for Yamaha, but his teammate Cameron Beaubier nipped him by just 4 points for the 2015 MotoAmerica Superbike title-winner, his teammate Cameron Beaubier.
+Riding his brand-new #1 Monster Energy/Graves/Yamaha YZF-R1, Josh notched 10 Superbike wins during MotoAmerica’s inaugural season in 2015.
+He reached the podium in 16 out of 18 races, earned 5 pole positions, and finished within just 4 points of the 2015 MotoAmerica Superbike title-winner, his teammate Cameron Beaubier.

-Josh showed in 2014 that the #4 on his Monster Energy/Graves/Yamaha R1 SuperBike was an omen.
-On the strength of his 7 race wins and 3 second-place finishes out of 11 races this season, Josh captured his fourth AMA Pro SuperBike Championship in the past five years.
-He also won the GEICO Motorcycle Superbike Shootout Championship in 2014.
+In 2014, Josh Hayes showed that the #1 on his Monster Energy/Graves/Yamaha R1 Superbike was an omen.
+On the strength of his 7 race wins and 3 second-place finishes out of 11 races this season, Josh captured his fourth AMA Pro Superbike Championship in five years of competition.
+He also won the GEICO® Motorcycle Superbike Shootout Championship in 2014.

 Starting his road racing career at 19, Josh made a quick ascension up through the ranks where he won his first three WERA titles in 1994 and numerous others in the following four years.